 Extension Education - Minor

-The undergraduate Minor in Extension Education (EXED) provides students with formal instruction in Extension Education necessary to be successful Extension educators.
-The 18 hour curriculum prepares students in the history and philosophy of Extension education, extension educational methodologies, program management and program development.
+The undergraduate minor in Extension Education (EXED) provides students with formal instruction in Extension Education necessary to be successful Extension educators.
+The curriculum prepares students in the history and philosophy of Extension education, extension educational methodologies, program management and program development.
 Students explore Extension educational roles in their future contexts; develop an awareness of program development, volunteer management, Extension educational theories and models for future application as an Extension educator.
 The curriculum includes nine credits of foundational leadership concepts, three credit hours in a specialized area of leadership, and three hours in an Extension internship.